carlphilipp/be-my-chef/src/site/markdown/index.md

 This file contains all the application properties.
 Maven will inject the value of your local.properties into this fiel.
 The properties of that file should not be modified.

-Lambock is used in the project.
-Please reefer to [lambock web site](https://projectlombok.org) to make it work in your IDE
+Lombock is used in the project.
+Please reefer to [lombock web site](https://projectlombok.org) to make it work in your IDE

 ###Maven profile